 Whatever passport you hold, these tools hold the answers…

 Lots of people are dusting off their passports in hopes of some travel this year.
-It may not be what was expected, or even by autumn, but for many, the desire to explore is returning.
+It may not be what was once expected, but for many, the desire to explore is returning and in many ways the new normal can work in your favor.

 Timatic From IATA